LcsOli/LcsOli/README.md

 <p align="left">👨🏼‍🎓 Computer Science student in the final semester, with a solid foundation in software development and practical experience in technical problem-solving.

 👨‍💻 Currently working as a junior developer, where I apply my technical skills to tackle challenges and improve solutions.
-In my spare time, I focus on expanding my knowledge in software development, with a particular emphasis on Java.
+In my spare time, I focus on expanding my knowledge in software development.

 💼 Career goals: I am committed to continuous learning and aim to enhance my technical skills, with the goal of contributing to innovative projects and advancing in the field of software development.</p>